nitram509/jmacaroons/README.md

 This project started as a port of libmacaroons[[2]](https://github.com/rescrv/libmacaroons) library.
 The primary goals are
    * being compatible to libmacaroons
-   * having no external dependencies, except the Java Runtime v6
+   * having no external dependencies, except the Java Runtime
+   * being Android compatible, while using Java6
    * being the reference implementation in the Java community ;-)
-   * Being Android compatible, while using Java6

 ##### License